Category: Physiology

 Avoiding Smoking or Alcohol

-While average and non-tasters may not notice the subtle bitter notes in some beers, citrusy seltzers and certain hard liquors, supertasters often taste these flavors front and center on their palette.
-While it’s not always a determining factor, the tangy aftertaste can turn alcohol into a no-go for some supertasters.
+And though it’s not always a determining factor, the tangy aftertaste can turn alcohol into a no-go for some supertasters.
 Similarly, the additives and tobacco in cigarettes can also leave behind a bitter essence, making them even more unpleasant to those with extreme taste buds.

-Earn a Graduate Credential from the University of Florida
+Earn A Graduate Credential from the University of Florida

-Whether you’re a superhero physician in the making or a working professional interested in developing your understanding of human physiology, you can step up your game with the University of Florida’s Graduate Certificate in Medical Physiology.
 This program allows you to earn your certificate entirely online in as little as one semester.
 Our well-rounded courses contain relevant coursework that will prepare you for National Board exams, the MCAT or other standardized tests in the medical industry.

 Take control of your future today by applying to our online Graduate Certificate in Medical Physiology program.